 If I am accepted to PiBS what Department/Program will I earn my PhD degree in?

 Trainees will work closely with a faculty advisor in the development of an individual plan that will be tailored to serve specific research and professional goals of each student.
 After selection of a laboratory, the student will join the program/department with which the mentor is affiliated and continue advanced studies towards candidacy in that discipline.
-PhD degrees will be awarded in the participating programs: Biochemistry, Biophysics, Genetics and Genomics, Immunology Training Program, Microbiology, Molecular Medicine, Nutrition and Metabolism, Pathology & Laboratory and Physiology.
+PhD degrees will be awarded in the participating programs: Biochemistry, Biophysics, Genetics and Genomics, Immunology Training Program, Microbiology, Molecular and Translational Medicine, Nutrition and Metabolism, Oral Biology, Pathology & Laboratory and Physiology.